PacktPublishing/Microsoft-Power-Apps-Cookbook-Second-Edition/README.md

 <a href="https://www.packtpub.com/programming/microsoft-power-apps-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781786461629"><img src="https://www.packtpub.com/media/catalog/product/cache/4cdce5a811acc0d2926d7f857dceb83b/9/7/9781800569553-original_71.jpeg" alt="Microsoft Power Apps Cookbook" height="256px" align="right"></a>

-This is the code repository for [Microsoft Power Apps Cookbook](https://www.packtpub.com/programming/microsoft-power-apps-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781786461629), published by Packt.
+This is the code repository for [Microsoft Power Apps Cookbook Second Edition](https://www.packtpub.com/programming/microsoft-power-apps-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781786461629), published by Packt.

 **Become a pro Power Apps maker by applying practical use cases to solve ever-evolving business challenges**

 ## What is this book about?
 Microsoft Power Apps Cookbook is a complete resource filled with meticulously crafted recipes to help you build customized business apps that meet ever-changing enterprise demands.
-You will learn how to design modern apps with the low-code approach in a rapid application development environment by achieving enterprise-wide business agility.
+A pragmatic approach where every business scenario is presented in a quick, practical, and action-oriented recipe.
+By the end of this book, you will have gained experience in developing applications using the Power Apps platform and its features.

 This book covers the following exciting features:
-* Build pixel-perfect solutions with canvas apps
+* Learn to integrate and test canvas apps
 * Design model-driven solutions using various features of Microsoft Dataverse
 * Automate business processes such as triggered events, status change notifications, and approval systems with Power Automate
+* Implement RPA technologies with Power Automate
+* Extend your platform using maps and Mixed Reality
 * Implement AI Builder's intelligent capabilities in your solutions
-* Improve the UX of business apps to make them more appealing
-* Find out how to extend Microsoft Teams using Power Apps
 * Extend your business applications' capabilities using Power Apps Component Framework
+* Create website experiences for users beyond the organization with Microsoft Power Pages

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1800569556) today!